purnendu23/Django---Installation-Requirements/README.md

 ```

 If you want to create an object and save it to the database in a single step, use the objects.create() method.

+## Model class tips:

+The DoesNotExist exception is an attribute of the model’s class – Publisher.DoesNotExist.
+In your applications, you’ll want to trap these exceptions, like this:

+try:
+    p = Publisher.objects.get(name='Apress')
+except Publisher.DoesNotExist:
+    print ("Apress isn't in the database yet.")
+else:
+    print ("Apress is in the database.")